OWASP/CheatSheetSeries/cheatsheets/Authorization_Cheat_Sheet.md

 ### Deny by Default

 Even when no access control rules are explicitly matched, an the application cannot remain neutral when an entity is requesting access to a particular resource.
 The application must always make a decision, whether implicitly or explicitly, to either deny or permit the requested access.
 Logic errors and other mistakes relating to access control may happen, especially when access requirements are complex; consequently, one should not rely entirely on explicitly defined rules for matching all possible requests.
-For security purposes. an application should be configured to deny access by default.
+For security purposes an application should be configured to deny access by default.

 Consider the following points and best practices: